Linyi Shandong, China Travel Guide

 Spring (March-May): Mild temperatures, often pleasant (10°C-20°C).
 Days lengthen and warm.
 Precipitation increases towards May, so rain is possible.
 Early spring may bring strong winds with dust.
 This season suits outdoor activities and enjoying blooming scenery.

-Summer (June-August): Hot and humid, the highest rainfall period.
+Summer (June-August): Warm and muggy, the highest rainfall period.
 Temperatures average 25°C-30°C, often above 35°C. July and August bring heavy monsoonal rains, which cause localized flooding.
 Winter (December-February): Cold and dry.
-Temperatures typically range from -5°C to 5°C. Occasional snowfall transforms the city into a scenic, quiet landscape.
+Temperatures typically range from -5°C to 5°C. Occasional snowfall alters the city into a scenic, quiet landscape.
 Indoor activities and warm meals become popular choices.

-Autumn offers some of the most pleasant weather for visiting Linyi.
+Autumn offers some of the most nice weather for visiting Linyi.
 Skies are generally clear, and the air is dry.
-Temperatures range from a comfortable 15°C to 25°C in September, gradually cooling to 5°C-15°C by November.
+Temperatures range from a comfortable 15°C to 25°C during The month of september, gradually cooling to 5°C-15°C by November.

 Rainfall decreases significantly compared to summer.
 This season is ideal for hiking, sightseeing, and enjoying the outdoors.